quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Evidence of epistasis between germline mutator alleles

 We next compared the mutation spectra of BXDs with either *B* or *D* alleles at the mutator loci on chromosomes 4 and 6.
-Strikingly, we observed that BXDs with *D* alleles at both mutator loci exhibited even higher C>A germline mutation rates than those with *D* alleles at either locus alone (Figure {@fig:figure-three}C).
-However, BXDs with *D* alleles at the mutator locus on chromosome 6 alone do not exhibit elevate elevated C>A mutation rates, suggesting that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:figure-three}C).
+Strikingly, we observed that BXDs with *D* alleles at both mutator loci exhibited even higher C>A germline mutation rates than those with *D* alleles at either locus alone (Figure {@fig:distance-results}C).
+However, BXDs with *D* alleles at the mutator locus on chromosome 6 alone do not exhibit elevate elevated C>A mutation rates, suggesting that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:distance-results}C).
 This result suggests the presence of epistasis between *D* alleles at the two mutator loci in the BXD.

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the mutation spectra of Sanger Mouse Genomes Project (MGP) strains.
 Dumont [@PMID:30753674] previously identified private germline mutations in 29 inbred laboratory strains; these private variants likely represent recent *de novo* germline mutations.
-Compared to MGP strains with *B* alleles at both mutator loci, those with *D* alleles at both mutator loci exhibit significantly higher C>A germline mutation rates (Figure {@fig:figure-three}D).
-MGP strains with *D* alleles at both mutator loci also appear to have higher C>A mutation rates than those with *D* alleles at either locus alone (Figure {@fig:figure-three}D), but given the smaller number of strains with *de novo* germline mutation data, we are unable to confirm the signal of epistasis using the MGP mutation data.
+Compared to MGP strains with *B* alleles at both mutator loci, those with *D* alleles at both mutator loci exhibit significantly higher C>A germline mutation rates (Figure {@fig:distance-results}D).
+MGP strains with *D* alleles at both mutator loci also appear to have higher C>A mutation rates than those with *D* alleles at either locus alone (Figure {@fig:distance-results}D), but given the smaller number of strains with *de novo* germline mutation data, we are unable to confirm the signal of epistasis using the MGP mutation data.

+## Discussion

+### Using germline mutation spectra to identify mutator alleles

+Mutation spectra can be a rich source of information about the mutational processes active in a cell or tissue, exposures to exogenous mutagens, and the life-history traits of a population [].

+### Epistasis between germline mutator alleles

+Our results also reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
+BXDs with *D* alleles at the mutator locus on chromosome 6 only exhibit elevated C>A mutation rates if they also carry *D* alleles at the mutator locus on chromosome 4 that we identified in a previous manuscript [].
+However, BXDs with *D* alleles at both loci have significantly higher C>A germline mutation rates than lines with *D* alleles at only one mutator locus alone (Figure {@fig:distance-results}C).

+We observed epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles.
+Nonetheless, we hypothesize that epistasis could contribute to the evolution of germline mutation rates and spectra in natural populations.
+When we queried wild mouse genomes for for the three nonsynonymous DNA repair mutations overlapping the chromosome 6 mutator locus, we found all three at high frequency in *Mus mus domesticus*, the strain from which C57BL/6J and DBA/2J derive most of their genomes.
+Since the *D* mutator haplotype on chromosome 6 does not appear to increase the C>A germline mutation rate on its own (even in a homozygous state), we hypothesize that similar alleles may be at intermediate or high frequency in other natural populations.
+Moreover, if these alleles only exert an effect on the germline mutation rate if paired with another unlinked mutator allele, it may be challenging for both alleles to be purged by natural selection.

 ## References {.page_break_before}